Each condition requires a thorough physical examination, an analysis of medical history, and laboratory testing.

-In some cases, it’s possible to suffer from both disorders.
+In some cases, it’s possible to live with both disorders.

 Common lupus symptoms include: